simeononsecurity/simeononsecurity.ch/content/articles/docker-vs-vms/index.en.md

 - **Developer-friendly**: Simple declarative configuration with Dockerfiles
 - **Ecosystem leadership**: Dominant position in container technology with Docker Hub offering 13+ million container images

-As of 2026, Docker Engine 26.x has evolved significantly, offering improved security features, better resource management, and seamless integration with orchestrators like Kubernetes and Docker Swarm.
+As of 2026, Docker Engine 26.x has evolved significantly, offering improved security features, better resource management, and smooth integration with orchestrators like Kubernetes and Docker Swarm.

 ### What are Virtual Machines (VMs)?